dianacoffman/EDA---Amazon-Bicycle-Case-/README.md

 ## Strategy 🎯

-- Understand the reasons for the drop and identify insights to create a more efficient strategy to invest in sales campaigns for the audience with the greatest purchasing potential.
+- Understand the reasons for the drop and identify insights to create a more efficient strategy to invest in sales campaigns for the audience with the greatest purchasing potential
-- Action plan: Perform Exploratory Data Analysis (EDA) to identify patterns, relationships, and anomalies in the data to define the target audience.
+- Action plan: Perform Exploratory Data Analysis (EDA) to identify patterns, relationships, and anomalies in the data to define the target audience

 ## Business Questions ⚖️